MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-07-03-agent-based-scheduling.markdown

 can be used to cancel a running schedule.

-Sample Application
+##Sample Application

-Listing 2 shows a test harness that creates and uses a simple string based message scheduler.
+**Listing 2** shows a test harness that creates and uses a simple string based message scheduler.

-#### Listing 2:
+{% codeblock Listing 2 lang:fsharp %}
     open AgentUtilities
     open System
     open System.Threading